-In accordance with the investment objectives and strategy of the Investment Funds, the Trustee invests in a range of asset classes, including Australian and international shares, fixed income, cash, credit income, property, infrastructure and liquid alternatives.
+In accordance with the investment objectives and strategy of the Fund, the Trustee invests in a range of asset classes, including Australian and international shares, fixed income, cash, credit income, property (listed & unlisted), infrastructure (unlisted), private equity and liquid alternatives.

 The Trustee has an ESG integration approach that covers all asset classes, as appropriate to the investment type and style.
-The Aware Super Group has a dedicated Responsible Investments team responsible for assessing the ESG practices of the Investment Funds investment managers (both external and internal).
+Aware Super has a dedicated Responsible Investments team responsible for assessing the ESG practices of the Fund's investment managers (both external and internal), as well as assets it invests in directly.

-The Aware Super Group has established an assessment framework to review internal and external investment managers that incorporates an ESG review.
+The Aware Super Group has established an assessment framework to review internal and external investment managers, and direct assets, that incorporates an ESG review.
 This forms part of the initial due diligence process.